Joystream/orion/src/auth-server/docs/Apis/DefaultApi.md

-    Disconnect a Joystream account (key) from the Gateway acount by providing a signed proof of ownership.
+    Disconnect a Joystream account (key) from the Gateway acount.

 ### Parameters